-Unit developments have become quite popular in recent years as a result of the establishment of small to medium communities, shared amenities. and the cost of living and construction are reduced considerably.
+Multi-family developments have always been popular as a result of the establishment of small to medium communities, shared amenities. and the reduction in the cost of living and construction.

 The relationships between the individual units were carefully considered to create an intriguing aesthetic with a mixture of stone and steel facades.
 This resulted in a seemingly singular building, which offers 6 elegant different units, each with their own privacy and seclusion while being fully integrated into the small community space.